 Tony Ardizzone was born and raised on the North Side of Chicago and is the author of eight books of fiction.
-His most recent work includes the novel The Whale Chaser, recently released His work also includes the novel In the Garden of Papa Santuzzu, the interconnected collection Larabi's Ox: Stories of Morocco, and edited the anthology The Habit of Art: Best Stories from the Indiana University Fiction Workshop.
-A paperback edition of his 1986 book of short stories, The Evening News, was published in Spring 2013 by the University of Georgia Press as part of the press's celebration of the 30th anniversary of its Flannery O'Connor Award competition.
+His most recent work includes the novel The Whale Chaser, recently released

+He has also written the novel In the Garden of Papa Santuzzu, the interconnected collection Larabi's Ox: Stories of Morocco, and edited the anthology The Habit of Art: Best Stories from the Indiana University Fiction Workshop.
+A paperback edition of his 1986 book of short stories, The Evening News, was released in Spring 2013 by the University of Georgia Press as part of its celebration of the 30th anniversary of the Flannery O'Connor Award competition.

 In addition to the Flannery O'Connor Award for Short Fiction, Ardizzone's writing has been awarded the Chicago Foundation for Literature Award for Fiction, the Pushcart Prize, the Virginia Prize for Fiction, the Milkweed Editions National Fiction Prize, the Bruno Arcudi Literature Prize, the Lawrence Foundation Award,